jcacela0298/Python-Programs/Python Rest API World Clock Project/ReadMe.txt

 The purpose of this project is to learn about REST API by communicating with the World Clock API.

-In the EndpointApp.py file we initialize the Flask application and define the Get Endpoint so we can make communications between the file and the World Clock API.
+In the EndpointApp.py file, we initialize the Flask application and define the Get Endpoint so we can make communications between the file and the World Clock API.

 In the Client.py file, we make it so we can make Get requests via the command prompt by providing a parameter when we run the file -- For example: python Client.py est

-In the ClientCommandTest.py file, we create three testing scenarios -- a viable, non viable, and absent parameter for the Client.py file.
+In the ClientCommandTest.py file, we create three testing scenarios -- a viable, non-viable, and absent parameter for the Client.py file.

 In the ClientMockTest.py file, we create mock data and a mock call to the WorldClockAPI to make sure the Client.py file will handle successful and unsuccessful error codes.

 In the ClientLiveEndpointTest.py file, we test to see if the actual call to the WorldClockAPI is equal to what we set in the expected output variable.

 There are more specific details about each file written within the files themselves at the top.
-Below are my additional comments/what I learned /aknowledgements for each file:
+Below are my additional comments/what I learned / acknowledgments for each file:
 *
 *
 *
 *
 			EndpointApp.py File

 For the first file, EndpointApp.py, I learned many things.
 First, we need to import Flask, which is Python's "popular web framework" which gives us all the tools and libraries for this project following REST principles.
 We need to import Flask, along with the request, requests, and jsonify modules to handle requests, generate JSON responses and make HTTP requests to an external API.
 The following code: app = Flask(__name__) is a way to initialize the flask application and make it so if this code is run as the main program, name gets converted to main (see code at very bottom) and this allows the flask application to run. @app.route is used to define a route for a GET request (which is triggered when the "/get_time" endpoint in the client code or Client.py file is requested for, or when we type the url "localhost:8080/get_time?timezone=est"), which would then proceed to the get_time() method within this file.
 To clarify further, the primary endpoint is the route defined by @app.route('/get_time', methods=['GET']).
 So, when we access the URL http://localhost:8080/get_time using a web browser / client that sends an HTTP GET request, we are actually interacting with the "get_time" endpoint.
 As we define the get_time() method, we set the required timezone parameter into the timezone variable, which is either what the user manually inputs in the url, or is est if the user only enters the url as "localhost:8080/get_time".
 Then, for the

 api_url = f"http://worldclockapi.com/api/json/{timezone}/now"

-line, we create a variable called api_url to construct the URL for the WorldClock external API, and the {timezone} parameter is substituted with what the timezone variable contains (since we stored the client's timezone parameter, or lacktherof, into the timezone variable and because we added the "f" we make it an f string where we can substitute things within {} to their variable value).
-So requests.get() is used to send an HTTP GET request to WorldClock API, passing our completely constructed URL, and we then store the response of the request in to the response variable.
-Once we have the response, we need to make sure it is status code 200 (success), and then we parse the json data and put it into the time_data variable via time_data = response.json(), and then retrieve the time_data's "currentDateTime" and store it into the current_time variable.
+line, we create a variable called api_url to construct the URL for the WorldClock external API, and the {timezone} parameter is substituted with what the timezone variable contains (since we stored the client's timezone parameter, or lack thereof, into the timezone variable and because we added the "f" we make it an f string where we can substitute things within {} to their variable value).
+So requests.get() is used to send an HTTP GET request to WorldClock API, passing our completely constructed URL, and we then store the response of the request into the response variable.
+Once we have the response, we need to make sure it is status code 200 (success), and then we parse the JSON data and put it into the time_data variable via time_data = response.json(), and then retrieve the time_data's "currentDateTime" and store it into the current_time variable.
 If the status code is not 200, we handle the situation with the try/except block.
 If there is an error, it sets current_time to an appropriate error message.
 The last step here is to return the final response (whether it is an error message or the appropriate time) converted back into JSON to the client via

 return jsonify({'time': current_time})